 When designing a database schema, one of the most critical decisions you'll make is choosing the right data types for your tables.
-Data types determine the type of data that can be stored in a column, and they play a significant role in ensuring data consistency, reducing storage requirements, and improving query performance.
-In this article, we'll delve into the world of data types, exploring the different categories, their characteristics, and the factors to consider when selecting the most suitable data type for your database schema.
+Data types determine the type of data that can be stored in a column, and selecting the correct ones is essential for ensuring data integrity, optimizing storage, and improving query performance.
+In this article, we'll delve into the world of data types, exploring the different categories, their characteristics, and best practices for selecting the most suitable ones for your database schema.

 Introduction to Data Types